 written by: Kosjenka Muk

 Emotional “hypersensitivity” is a relative category, just like various types of sensory sensitivities.
 Can somebody tell you that you are “overly sensitive” to chili, for example?
 People are differently sensitive to sounds, smells, tastes – and emotions as well.
 Different levels of sensitivity have different advantages and disadvantages.
 For example, I’m very sensitive to sounds.
 This can create problems for me in cities, as there is always at least one person nearby who enjoys very loud low quality music or something similar.
 Noise can trigger physiological nervousness for me, even anxiety.
-On the other hand, this enables a heightened musical awareness, as well as generally more information received through sounds (or, as my partner likes to say, I can hear a mouse snoring at the other end of the village).
+On the other hand, this enables a heightened musical awareness, as well as generally more information received through sounds (or, as I was once told, I can hear a mouse snoring at the other end of the village).

 Advantages and disadvantages of being highly sensitive